xelatihy/yocto-gl/docs/yocto/yocto_bvh.md

 to build a bvh for a scene or shape BVH respectively.
 These functions takes as input scenes and shapes from [Yocto/Scene](yocto_scene.md).
 By default, the BVH is build with a fast heuristic, that can be improved slightly by setting `highquality` to true.
-By default, we use the internal BVH, but Intel's Embree can be used, when available, if `embree` is set to true.
+By default, Yocto/BVH uses the internal BVH.
+Intel's Embree can be used by setting the `embree` flag to true.

 ```cpp
 auto scene = scene_model{...};            // make a complete scene